Building good roots

 - Reduced soil compaction

-- Maintains healthier roots than field grown trees
+- Maintains healthier roots than a field grown B&B (Hand or spade dug) trees

 - Develop root nodules that are primed to thrive once planted